 The Calm Before The Storm

 Trump said it.
 He was talking about something else.
-But the words landed differently this week — against Artemis, against a cyclone coming, against a beach at the edge of the Bay of Islands where I stood alone and wondered what it would mean to be a missionary today.
+But the words landed differently — after Artemis, before a cyclone, standing alone on a beach at the edge of the Bay of Islands.

 The Calm Before The Storm